 Instead of throwing it away, the store will sell mistinted or “oops” paint at a huge discount.
 For example, this $18 can was marked down to just $2.50!
 And you can actually negotiate prices or offer less.

 Depending on how much you want, they may even give it to you for free.

-You may have to pay for it, but you can also find it for free when people just want to get it off their hands.
+Paint from Craigslist and Facebook Marketplace might cost you money, but you can also find it for free when people just want to get it off their hands.

 Let me know if you have any questions or tips about getting free paint in the comments below.
 Thanks for reading!